How should I prepare before hiring a Private Investigator?

 What should I do before hiring a PI?

-It’s not a bad idea to check with the state licensing agency to verify that a PI’s credentials are valid and there has been no record of disciplinary action against the PI.
+It’s not a bad idea to check with the state licensing agency to verify that a PI’s credentials are valid and there has been no record of disciplinary action against the private investigator.
 It is also good to check with the Better Business Bureau to make sure no formal complaints of misconduct have been filed against the PI you are considering.

 What types of clients do we have?
 What types of services do we offer?